Aller au menu Aller au contenu Aller à la recherche

 The functions common to our equipment are as follows:

-• Servo-hydraulic force regulation
+• Servo-hydraulic force control

-• Stroke and compression speed measurement
+• Compression stroke and speed measurement

 • Freely programmable sintering parameters with up to 45 segments per recipe